Aryan-Poonacha/ultralight_llamafile/README.md

    ``sudo apt-get update && sudo apt-get install python3.9 python3.9-venv``
    - Create and activate virtual environment:
    ``\python3 -m venv .venv && source .venv/bin/activate``
+   - Clone this repository locally
+   - Navigate to this repository location in CLI
+   - Install required Python packages:
+   `pip install -r requirements.txt`
+   - Run the download script from your terminal: `python download.py`  This will download by default the TinyLlama and Rocket models and place them in the `llamafile` directory.
+You can edit the script to add the download links of any other llamafile models you desire by getting the links from [https://github.com/Mozilla-Ocho/llamafile#other-example-llamafiles](https://github.com/Mozilla-Ocho/llamafile#other-example-llamafiles).
-   - Download the `TinyLlama-1.1B-Chat-v1.0.F16.llamafile` model from [https://github.com/Mozilla-Ocho/llamafile#other-example-llamafiles](https://github.com/Mozilla-Ocho/llamafile#other-example-llamafiles) and place it in the root of the project directory inside the 'llamafile' folder.
+   - You can also directly download the `TinyLlama-1.1B-Chat-v1.0.F16.llamafile` model from [https://github.com/Mozilla-Ocho/llamafile#other-example-llamafiles](https://github.com/Mozilla-Ocho/llamafile#other-example-llamafiles) and place it in the root of the project directory inside the 'llamafile' folder.
 Download any other llamafiles for other models that you want to use.
 For this use case, the TinyLlama-1.1B-Chat and rocket-3b.Q5 models were chosen as the optimal smallest high performance models for this use case, and are the ones I would recommend.

 2. **Launch TinyLlama Local Server:**
    - On Mac/Linux, provide permission to launch the llamafile with `chmod +x TinyLlama-1.1B-Chat-v1.0.F16.llamafile`.
 Then, navigate to the directory and run the file with `./llava-v1.5-7b-q4.llamafile`.
 This will launch the locallama server.
 Specifically: